YoeDistro/yoe-distro/docs/superproject-management.md

-Yoe is designed foremost for product development, or using Yocto/OE to build software that will be deployed in real products (vs a technology demo build for a vendors CPU/SOM).
-It is also designed to be used by people who may not be embedded Linux/Git experts, but yet want to create builds and make incremental improvements over the long product lifecycle (can be 5 years or more).
+Yoe is designed foremost for product development, or using Yocto/OE to build software that will be deployed in real products (vs a technology demo build).
+It is also designed to be used by people who may not be embedded Linux/Git experts, but yet want to create builds and make incremental improvements over long product lifecycles (can be 5 years or more).
 From this, we derive Yoe's requirements (somewhat ordered by priority).

 1. know exactly what version of all software (layers) were used in a particular